SAP-samples/abap-platform-rap630/exercises/ex3/README.md

 ## Excercise 2.2.2 - Extend the data structure

 As shown in the schematic view above we have to extend the following objects of our extensible base BO.

-Since this is quite a lot of work we are currently developing a wizard that shall help to perform this tedious tasks more quickly.

 Order of extension | Repository object name | Name           | Comment
 -------- | ---------------------- | ------------------------ | -----------------------------------------------------